rudrankriyam/WhisperKit-Sample/README.md

 ---

-Enjoy using Whispering!
+Enjoy using WhisperKit-Sample!
 If you have questions or feedback, feel free to reach out to me on [X @rudrankriyam](https://x.com/rudrankriyam)!